nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Able to redo up to 10 times.
 > * If you make any new commands right after you undo, you will not be able to do any more redo.

-> * Work similarly to the page back and page forward button in your browser.
+Undo and Redo basically works similarly to the page back and page forward button in your browser.

 ### 3.8 Editing a task: `edit`